 We recently started working with an eCommerce client and discovered something fascinating (and troubling) as we did our standard checks to evaluate their site.

 After talking to them, we expected the site to have somewhere around 10,000 pages.

-When we looked in Google Webmaster Tools, we saw — to our surprise — that Google had indexed 38,000 pages for the website.
+When we looked in Google Webmaster Tools (now Google Search Console), we saw — to our surprise — that Google had indexed 38,000 pages for the website.
 Find this chart here: Web Tools > Search Console > Google Index > Index Status.

 That was way too high for the size of the site.